-- 1. Media Spec. and/or teacher; - a. talks courteously with complainant - b. supplies Freedom to Read Statement - c. gives copy of the school selection policy - d.
+1. Media Spec. and/or teacher;

+- a. talks courteously with complainant - b. supplies Freedom to Read Statement gives copy of the school selection policy and request for reconsideration of materials form.

+- c.
 If not satisfied, advises complainant to make appointment with principal - 2.
-Principal - a. complainant meets with principal - b. talks with complainant and if not resolved - c. gives complainant request form for re-evaluation of material - 3.
-If the complainant completes the form and returns it to the principal, the principal appoints a committee. - 4.
-School Committee - a. reads/views/listens to material in its entirety (within 15 days) - b. check reviews and general recommended lists - c. determines whether or not the material supports the curriculum - d. evaluated the material using appropriate reconsideration checklist - e. makes their recommendation to the principal - 5.
+Principal - a. complainant meets with principal - b. talks with complainant and if not resolved - 3.
+If complainant completes the form and returns it to the principal, principal appoints a committee. - 4.
+School Committee - a. reads/views/listens to material in its entirety (within 15 days) - b. check reviews and general recommended lists - c. determines whether or not the material supports the curriculum - d. evaluated the material using appropriate reconsideration checklist - e. makes their recommendation Chairperson who reports to the principal - 5.
 Principal - a. makes decision then - b. notifies Superintendent - c. notifies Media Supervisor - d. notifies complainant - 6.
 Material is removed from that school only or material is retained in that school - 7.
-If complainant is not satisfied, he/she is directed to the Superintendent

-- 8. Superintendent accepts school committee's decision or appoints a district level review committee - 9.
+If complainant is not satisfied, he/she is directed to the Superintendent - 8.
+Superintendent accepts school committee's decision or appoints a district level review committee - 9.
 District Committee - a. reads/views/listens to material in its entirety - b. check reviews and general recommended lists - c. determines whether or not the material supports the curriculum - d. evaluated the material using appropriate reconsideration checklist - e. makes their recommendation to the Superintendent - 10.
 Superintendent reviews report and makes recommendation to the School Board - 11.
 School Board acts on Superintendent's recommendation